Bentheperson101/Bentheperson101/README.md

 <h3>⌚ At the moment I'm:</h3>

 - Looking for a full time position in software development
-- Working on a MERN social media project I did for my last semester in college
+- Working on a MERN social media project I did for my last semester in college: [guilddotlfg.com](guilddotlfg.com)

 <h3>📚 I’m currently learning:</h3>